davisar-datasci-projects/R-Projects/README.md

 # R-Projects
 This repository contains a collection of R code and projects.

+## Contents

-# Trend Analysis
+### Trend Analysis

-Simple Moving Average Crossover
-Volatility: Bollinger Bands
+- [Simple Moving Average Crossover](): Stock price and volume data to identify indicators of supply and demand for a stock.
+- [Volatility: Bollinger Bands](): Stock price and volume data to identify indicators of supply and demand for a stock.